mndillon/toki-pona-nanpa-linja-n/README.md

 Rules:

 - To represent a multi-digit number in a cartouche just concatenate the single digit representations
-- Latin nanpa-linja-n numeric proper name: ...jese...
+- Latin nanpa-linja-n numeric proper name: ...jose...
-- Numeric Cartouche [... jo e seli e ...]
+- Numeric Cartouche [... jo open seli e ...]
 - Abbreviated Cartouche: [... jo seli ...]
 - Abbreviation #~: ...JS...
 - A long nanpa-linja-n proper name will usually be split into separate words at numeric punctuation